serkanaysan/wunder-webservice/README.md

-# Wunder Startup Stash Cronjob
+# Wunder Startup Stash Webservice

-> Cronjob with a NodeJS on Linux
+> Webservice with a NodeJS on Linux

 ## Usage